6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 The first job is discover what the script is saying, not what it reminds you of.

-Story is the recognition of the dramatic relations that exist between the characters, and between the characters and the things that are important to them.
+Story is the dramatic movement and alteration of the emotionally-funded relationships that exist between the characters, and between the characters and the things that are important to them.
 This includes the relationships between the characters and the audience.
 Story isn't something you can simply "think up" and write down.
-As writer, character and and/or audience one must enter into relationships with the characters, and intersect with them at the emotional level at which they are acting and being acted upon.
+As writer, character and and/or audience one must enter into relationships with the characters, intersecting with them at the emotional level at which they are acting and being acted upon.
 A story has to be in your blood and bones, otherwise it may as well be nowhere.

 (Billy Marshall Stoneking)

 PLEASE NOTE: When re-reading your latest draft it is recommended that you use the relevant DRAMA REPORT to find out whether or not your screenplay is dramatic or not.
 If your script cannot answer the essential character and narrative questions contained in the report, chances are it is NOT DRAMATIC.
 There is also a scene report that will help to illuminate the weakness of any troublesome scenes.

 Cinema's Invisible Art